lwiniwar/alsNet/README.md

     alsNet/alsNet/alsNetEvaluator.py --inFile .../data/validate_c*.laz --model .../logs_models/model_1_99.alsNet --arch archs.arch4 --outDir .../predictions/

 #### Postprocessing
-Finally, the chunks can be merged together to create a single output file:
+Finally, the chunks can be merged together to create a single output file.
+For this, the original reference point cloud (where each point appears once) is required:

-    alsNet/alsNet/alsNetMerger.py
+    alsNet/alsNet/alsNetMerger.py --inFiles .../predictions/*.laz --refFile .../input*.laz --outFile .../predictions/merged.laz

 ### License
 The code is released under MIT License (see LICENSE file for details).